 He knew that the things customers asked about most frequently were things businesses didn’t like to talk about.
 He also knew that answering these questions would build trust and make buyers feel informed.

-What started as a desperate act became a business philosophy that has since spread around the world, adopted by businesses in a number of sectors: health care, manufacturing, real estate, software, home services, and more.
+What started as a desperate act became a business philosophy that has since spread around the world and been adopted by businesses in a number of sectors: healthcare, manufacturing, real estate, software, home services, and more.

-Despite the differences in industry, these companies share common beliefs:
+Despite the differences in industry, every company thriving with They Ask, You Answer shares common beliefs:

 To build a solid content strategy, you should draw from two sources.
 The first is your sales team.
 Meet regularly with sales reps at your company to ask what questions they’re getting from prospects.